mikeverwer/mikeverwer.github.io/assets/docs/teaching.md

 For a full look at my teaching credentials, including resume, teaching philosophy, samples of work, and student feedback; see my Teaching Portfolio by clicking the link in the right sidebar.

 I've been teaching at Mohawk College since 2019.
-The main courses I teach are Math for Computer Studies and Discrete Math & Statistics; however I have also taught introductory Business Math, Math for Trades, and Calculus.
+The main courses I teach are Math for Computer Studies and Discrete Math & Statistics; however I have also taught numerous other math courses.

 ---